-1. A liquid crystal display device comprising - a liquid crystal layer; - a reflective structural layer that is arranged below said liquid crystal layer and that includes a plurality of reflectors for reflecting only light of specific frequency bands by means of Bragg reflection, wherein reflectance of each of said reflectors can be electrically switched; and - a backlight unit that is arranged at the lowermost layer for irradiating light from the backside of the liquid crystal layer.
-2. A liquid crystal display device according to claim 1, wherein the thickness of at least one of the substrates that sandwich said liquid crystal layer is a thickness that does not produce parallax.
-3. A liquid crystal display device according to claim 2, wherein said substrate is a thin-film glass.
-4. A liquid crystal display device according to claim 2, wherein said substrate is a film substrate.
-5. A liquid crystal display device according to claim 1, further comprising a first color filter layer that is arranged above said liquid crystal layer.

-6. A liquid crystal display device according to claim 5, further comprising a second color filter layer that is arranged below said reflective structural layer.
+1. A liquid crystal display device comprising: a liquid crystal layer; a reflective structural layer that is arranged below said liquid crystal layer and that includes a plurality of reflectors for reflecting only light of specific frequency bands by means of Bragg reflection, wherein reflectance of each of said reflectors can be electrically switched; 5 a backlight unit that is arranged at the lowermost layer for irradiating light from the backside of the liquid crystal layer; a first color filter layer that is arranged above said liquid crystal layer; and a second color filter layer that is arranged below said reflective structural layer.